 #29 Gaze at the Grand Arch de Triumph

-Rising from the center of Bucharest’s busiest roundabout on the southwest corner of Herastrau Park, the arched memorial is dedicated to Romanian soldiers who fought in World War I. The Neoclassical 85-foot-tall Arcul de Triumf was modeled after the Arc de Triomphe in Paris.
+Rising from the center of Bucharest’s busiest roundabout, this arched memorial is dedicated to Romanian soldiers who fought in World War I.

 The arch marks the site of military parades and the Tomb of the Unknown Solider of WWI is at the base.
-Going to the top of the arch is one of the cool things to do in Bucharest.
-It was closed during our visit, but is now open on weekends during the summer.
+The top of the arch was closed during our visit, but is now open on weekends during the summer.

 #30 Gawk at the House of the Free Press Building